Ready to begin!

 Log into DOC

 Log into DOC to add your visa appointment date.
-Please also return to DOC to upload your visa as soon as you receive it.
+Once you receive your visa, upload it to DOC as soon as possible.

 4 weeks prior